OF-40

 The OF-40 is an Italian main battle tank developed as a joint venture between OTO Melara and Fiat, and intended primarily for export sales.
 OTO Melara would develop and produce the hulls, and automotive components would be provided by Fiat (the designation of the vehicle comes from the initials of the two companies, whereas "40" refers to the planned mass of the tank).
 Initial design work was started by OTO Melara in 1977, with the first prototypes ready by 1980.

+While the vehicle was never used by the Italian Army, it was used by the United Arab Emirates until being replaced by the more modern Leclerc MBT.

 Design

-Superficially, the OF-40 appears very similar to versions of the German Leopard 1 with welded turrets (Leopard 1A3 & 1A4).
-It is not a coincidence, as Oto Melara produced the Leopard under licence, and later worked with German industries to make the Lion/Leone tank, a tropicalized version of the Leopard, in order to freely sell it in the Middle East.
+Oto Melara produced the Leopard under licence, and later worked with German industries to make the Lion/Leone tank, a tropicalized version of the Leopard, in order to freely sell it in the Middle East.
 Germany pulled out from this development and Italian industries could not sell the Lion without German permission.
-So they produced this new tank called OF-40, that actually was a further evolution of the Leopard/Lion lineage.
+So they produced this new tank called OF-40, that was a evolution of the Lion lineage.
 The OF-40 does use the main mechanical components already produced for the Leopard 1, which had also been produced under license by OTO Melara since 1974.
-The OF-40 follows the same layout of the Leopard, especially in the hull.
-The engine, transmission and tracks are the same and the crew and ammunition layout too.
+The OF-40 follows the layout of the Leopard, especially in the hull.
+The engine, transmission and tracks are the same, as are the crew and ammunition layout.
 The driver is located in the front-right of the hull, with ammunition storage and NBC overpressure system located to the driver's left.
 The turret is located toward the middle of the tank, with the gunner and commander on the right side of the turret, and the loader on the left.